If buzz and ratings points were the same thing, the folks at ABC could just declare victory and take off the next nine months.

 Cast changes: Jason George and Amanda Foreman join the cast.

 Storyline: Six months have passed since Brian left town following a heartbreaking blowout with Marjorie.
 He returns home hoping to make things right with Adam and the rest of the group before Adam and Marjorie’s wedding.
-WIFE SWAP

 Premiere: Sept.
 18 (season 3)